-a) Statement of Compliance
+a) Statement of compliance

-These consolidated financial statements, including comparative figures, have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+These consolidated financial statements, including comparative figures, have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.

-These consolidated financial statements were authorized for issue by the Audit Committee of the Board of Directors on July 21, 2022.
+These consolidated financial statements were authorized for issue by the Board of Directors on March 27, 2023.

-b) Basis of Measurement
+b) Basis of measurement

-These consolidated financial statements have been prepared on a historical cost basis, using the accrual basis of accounting, except for certain financial instruments that are measured at fair values at the end of each reporting period as explained in the accounting policies.
+These consolidated financial statements have been prepared on a historical cost basis, using the accrual basis of accounting.